udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 But because Bitcoin has been first and foremost designed to work as a fungible currency, using it beyond as such has proved to be clunky and limited.

-Ethereum (the E, for short reference) has emerged from the crowed to carry its inventor’s destiny as a general and abstract protocol of general blockchain based world computer.
+Ethereum (the E, for short reference) has emerged from the crowed to carry its inventor’s destiny, initially as “programmable money”, then as a general blockchain based “world computer” usable for financial and non-financial applications.
 A general-purposed smart contract architecture lends its well to building a variety of on-chain applications to fulfill blockchain’s promise of being the backbone of the "Internet of Values".

 But the most challenging thing posed to E is how to represent the "values".
 For the moment, like almost all the other open ledger platforms, E  is exclusively handling digital currency transfers, as Buterin put in one of his podcasting in early 2018: